The page has been translated by Gen AI.

 Ex3> NAS FileSystem Migration

-Migrating in-use NAS FileSystem data to a new NAS FileSystem
+Migrate the data of the currently used NAS FileSystem to a new NAS FileSystem

-When mounting as a network drive, you can specify using the letter name, e.g., Z:, Y:
+When mounting as a network drive, you can specify using a drive letter, e.g., Z:, Y:**

 >robocopy Z:(Source) Y:(Target) /mir /w:3 /r:3 /eta /mt:64 /log+:c:\log.txt